torbiak/creeperkeeper/README.md

 The subformat option for the get command specifies a Go text template to use for generating subtitles.
 Available fields are `Title`, `Uploader`, `Venue`, and `Created` (which is a `time.Time`).
 See the docs for the [text/template](https://golang.org/pkg/text/template/) and [time](https://golang.org/pkg/time/) packages for details. eg: `{{.Uploader}} on {{.Date.Format "2006-01-02"}} at {{.Venue}}: {{.Title}}`

 If desired, modify the M3U playlist using a video player or text editor.
 Many video players will automatically display SubRip subtitles contained in a file having the same name as the playing video file, apart from the file extension.
+To disable subtitles for a playlist entry include a `# nosubtitles` comment above it; this can be useful for repeating an entry but only displaying subtitles for the first instance.

 The subtitles for a playlist can be joined together into a single SubRip file, adjusting the intervals based on the videos' durations.
-To disable subtitles for a playlist entry include a `# nosubtitles` comment above it; this can be useful for repeating an entry but only displaying subtitles for the first instance.
+The duration of concatenated Vines is usually slightly different than the duration of the component videos, and these hundredths of seconds add up over a long compilation.
+For long compilations the timings will need to be corrected manually.

     crkr concatsubs miel.m3u miel.srt